learn-co-curriculum/dsc-resilient-distributed-datasets-rdd-lab/README.md

 ## Resilient Distributed Datasets (RDDs) - Lab

 Resilient Distributed Datasets (RDD) are fundamental data structures of Spark.
 An RDD is, essentially, the Spark representation of a set of data, spread across multiple machines, with APIs to let you act on it.
-An RDD could come from any datasource, e.g. text files, a database, a JSON file etc.
+An RDD can come from any data source, e.g. text files, a database, a JSON file, etc.

 ## Objectives

 You will be able to:

-* Describe RDDs as fundamental storage units in Spark computing environment
+* Describe RDDs as fundamental storage units in the Spark computing environment
 * Create RDDs from Python collections
 * Set number of partitions for parallelizing RDDs
-* Review an RDD's dependancy graph at different stages of processing.
+* Review an RDD's dependency graph at different stages of processing.
 * Apply the map(func) transformation to a given function on all elements of an RDD in different partitions
 * Use collect() action to trigger the processing stage of spark's lazy evaluation
 * Use count() action to calculate the number of elements of a parallelized RDD